HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 The FCC issues callsigns during business hours Monday through Friday.
 If an applicant tests early enough on a weekday, the applicant could possibly see their application processed the same day, but should expect 5-7 days processing time.

-## Flow of applicants through exam site:
+## Flow of Applicants through Exam Site:

 Tables should be set up to allow a logical flow through each station.
 This is an example below.